The Six Month Novel

 I'm in!
 How do I join?

-We can only work with a small group of writers to ensure that we can support you personally, and we work with you end to end, from idea to a finished draft (and beyond, in the editing bootcamp).
-This is a big commitment for both you and us, so we want to make sure that the places go to writers who are serious about finishing a novel and that we feel we can genuinely help.
-We don’t want you to waste your money on something that isn’t right for you any more than you do.
+Just fill in the application form.
+We only work with a small number of writers to ensure that we can support you personally, and we work with you end to end, from idea to a finished draft (and beyond, in the editing bootcamp).

 Things we’ll ask for on the application form include: